 Few banks have satisfactorily solved the data challenges and so it is not surprising that at 1LoD’s New York Surveillance Summit, a majority of attendees (59%) rejected the assertion that real-time surveillance is the most important future strategic aim for the function.
 That said, the technology providers believe that it is an achievable goal, but one that requires a strategic decision early in the transition: should banks go on-premises or cloud?
 To what extent does real-time surveillance impose real-time requirements on other parts of the firm that are not running in that mode currently?
 Is the technology that has to be employed a good cultural fit with the firm?

 Vendors claim that the data aggregation and the reporting piece of the jigsaw is solved.
 They also believe that with advances in machine learning and AI, they have also sufficiently conquered the challenges of monitoring across data silos and core anomaly detection to make the next steps achievable.
 Key issues remain though: real-time data processing runs the risk of streaming errors into the alerts system; the sheer volume of data is still hard to process in real-time especially when streamed to the cloud; and, more prosaically, banks are businesses and surveillance is a cost.

 “Right now, I think it’s a case of diminishing returns,” says one surveillance head.
 “Investment in technology is a business decision.
 So management wants to know the return on investment.
 How quickly can they recover the costs in terms of avoiding potentially being fined by a regulator?
 The bigger the cost and disruption of a decision, the more difficult it is to answer that question.”

-Speakers: Robert Hammond, Global Head of Surveillance, Global Banking and Markets, HSBC
+Robert Hammond, Global Head of Surveillance, Global Banking and Markets, HSBC

-David Percival, Global Head of Surveillance, Barclays
+David Percival, Director, Global Head of Market Surveillance Operation and Advisory, Barclays